 So Why Did we Finally Commit to Louisville?

 Quicker Transit Times

 It’s no secret that approximately 70% of the US population is east of the Mississippi.
 During our evaluation, we studied the distribution patterns of our customers.
 We found that approximately two thirds of our clients have customers who align closely with the US population distribution, while the other third have customers and retail distribution hubs that are weighted more towards specific regions of the country.
 What that means is while Louisville is not close to any one concentrated location, it’s central to many regions of the country.
 Our objective is to lower the average zone (or miles traveled) per shipment resulting in faster delivery times and transportation costs for our customers.
 Our data shows that our customers are receiving faster transit times and a lower average zone from Louisville.
 In addition, customers that have consistent and predictable volume are utilizing a distributed inventory model — stocking and shipping product out of two DCL distribution centers, California and Kentucky — driving down their transit times even further.
 Balancing these factors, Louisville as a centralized location, is a proven and ideal location as a shipping origin point.

 Operational costs continue to rise in the US, especially in California, and businesses are looking for lower costs.
 Louisville provides us a beachhead since many factors are more advantageous compared to California – land, construction, utilities, and labor supply.
+We had the luxury of building the facility from the ground up so we could really design the physical footprint and layout of our conveyance systems to optimize our throughput.
 Coupled with lower transportation costs, this will help mitigate rising costs for both DCL and our customers.

 People Who Know Logistics